 - to commend and disseminate good practice;

-- to provide public information on the quality and standards of the school/subject area.
+- to provide public information on the quality and standards of the school/institute.

-The schedule of Periodic Review [PDF 24KB] is normally based on a six year cycle.
-The schedule is determined by the Vice-Principal (Teaching and Learning) in consultation with the Heads of Schools and Institutes, and taking into account visits by professional and statutory bodies where possible.
+The schedule of periodic review is normally based on a six year cycle.
+The schedule is determined by the Vice-Principal (Student Experience, Teaching and Learning) in consultation with the Heads of Schools and Institutes, and taking into account visits by professional and statutory bodies where possible.
 The approved schedules are as follows:

 Guidance for Schools / Subject Areas

 - Periodic Review Framework 2017/18 [PDF 137KB]

 - Periodic Review Framework 2018/19 onwards [PDF 226KB]